echogarden-project/echogarden/docs/Tasklist.md

 ## Future features and enhancements

 ### CLI
-* Synthesize given subtitle file and try to preserve the existing timing of cues, or even align to existing speech
 * Auto-generate options file, with comments, based on default options of the API
 * Have the CLI launch a background worker (in a thread) to enable better parallelism
 * Play back result audio while synthesis or recognition is still processing on the background (may require `worker_threads`)